agile-athletes/ai-playground/src/n8nprototype/workflows/SelectWorkflowExperiment/select-workflow-prompt.md

 Your task is to:

-0. **Walk through the CHAT_HISTORY and try to find one of the WORKFLOWS**
 1. **Check if the user is in the correct workflow** The user may be in no workflow or you notice that user is in the wrong workflow for his request.
 It is also possible that user notices the missing or wrong workflow himself and is directly requesting you for your assistance.
 2. **Respond without any change if the user is in the correct workflow** Do nothing
-3. **Respond with a workflow recommendation** Respond with an attention that shows your recommendation from WORKFLOWS.
+3. **Respond with a workflow recommendation** Respond with an workflow that shows your recommendation from WORKFLOWS.

 <WORKFLOWS>